Swiss perspectives in 10 languages

 Hiking signs in canton Bern.
 Keystone / Peter Schneider

-Around 620 hiking trails in Switzerland are still closed due to the bad weather this summer, with the canton of Valais particularly hard hit, Swiss public radio, RTS, reports.
+Some 620 hiking trails are still closed due to bad weather this summer, with the canton of Valais particularly hard hit, Swiss public radio, RTS, reports.

 More

-Rappaz said he was counting on municipalities, which are responsible for maintaining the trails, to pass on the information.
-The aim is then for this information to be published on the various mobile apps and internet platforms of Suisse Rando and SuisseMobile, which are used a lot by hikers, he said.
+Rappaz said he was counting on local municipalities, which are responsible for maintaining the trails, to pass on the information.
+The aim is then for this information to be published on various mobile apps and internet platforms of Suisse Rando and SuisseMobile, which are used a lot by hikers, he said.

 Want to read our weekly top stories?
 Subscribe here.